fglongatt/EPE_026_Fundalmentals_Power_Engineering/README.md

-# EPE 026 Fundalmentals Power Engineering
+# EPE 026 Fundamentals Power Engineering

-This is a very shor amd basic course dedicated to present a general introdcution fo some of the most important concepts of electrical power engineering.
+This is a very short and basic course dedicated to presenting a general introduction to some of the most important concepts of electrical power engineering.

 # Objective